Eve Out of Her Ruins by Ananda Devi

 Kincaid’s Lucy, animated by a similar combination of historical injustice and the teenage girl’s lacerating perception, is a textual foremother of Eve.
 Lucy speaks in the same flat, ferocious tone: “I wanted to have a powerful odor and would not care if it gave offense.”
 Although Lucy’s overwhelming love is for her mother, she, like Eve, cleaves herself from her love in crushing, cruel scenes of refusal.
 She won’t open the letters from home: “I knew that if I read only one, I would die from longing for her.”
 Kincaid’s novel ends with Lucy writing a single line in a new notebook: “I wish I could love someone so much I would die from it.”
 The perfect symmetry of these two moments crystallizes Eve’s fugitive ending.
 Lucy does love someone so much she “would die from longing,” but she can look at her loss, at the letters from home, and not die.
 Likewise with Eve, who cannot countenance surviving the grief of Savita’s death, and so must kill and wait for what comes.
 She is out of her ruins, but we don’t know where she’s limping.

-Is there anything for the postcolonial heroine to do in the face of these hells—being from somewhere, having a mother, losing a lover—apart from razing her hair and stalking through the night with Molotov cocktails aimed at your back like a lioness, a cannibal, a newborn monster?
+Is there anything for the postcolonial heroine to do in the face of these hells—being from somewhere, having a mother, losing a lover—apart from razing her hair and stalking through the night with Molotov cocktails aimed at her back like a lioness, a cannibal, a newborn monster?
 Calmly, chillingly, Devi’s novel says no. Every Eve is born in writing: this is how we betray our origins, how we make and leave our ruins.

 Anjuli Raza Kolb is Assistant Professor of English and Comparative Literature at Williams College.